Home GastronomyMy favorite Italian restaurants in Paris

 _

-For main courses, don’t miss the chef’s lasagna (24 €) or the pasta with guanciale (black pig cheek) and artichokes, which we loved (24 €).
-For dessert, the chef finished us off with his dessert parade: cannoli, hazelnut cake (10 €), orange cake (9 €), tiramisu (18 € for 2 people), and artisanal ice creams from Cristina (5 € per scoop; 10 € for 2 scoops).
+As for main dishes, don’t miss the chef’s lasagna (24€) or the pasta with guanciale, black pork cheek, with artichokes which we absolutely loved (24€).
+For the sweet side, the chef finished us off with his parade of desserts: cannoli, hazelnut cake (10€), orange cake (9€), tiramisu (18€ for 2 people), and artisanal ice creams from Cristina’s (5€ per scoop; 10€ for 2 scoops).

 Pane & Olio